skift-org/skift/doc/building.md

 > [!NOTE]
 > If you are having trouble building skiftOS, feel free to ask for help in the [Discord server](https://discord.com/invite/gamGsfg)

-To build skiftOS, you need to have a modern C/C++ compiler such as clang-16 installed on your computer.
+To build skiftOS, you need to have a modern C/C++ compiler such as the latest version of clang installed on your computer.
 Additionally, you need to have the following tools installed: `python3`, `llvm`, `clang`, `ninja`, `nasm`, and `qemu`.
 Please refer to the documentation of these tools or use your package manager to install them.

 ### Step 0: Clone the repository